ros-controls/roadmap/design_drafts/hardware_interface.md

 The following shall discuss the design of data structures in the `hardware_interface` package for ROS2.
 The document deals only with hardware description, but this also depends on [controllers execution management design](controller_execution_management.md).
 As of today (ROS1), a `robot` is a fundamental and rigid structure that handles any hardware.
-Therefore it is not possible to extend it with additional hardware, like sensors, actuators, and tools, without coding.
+Therefore, it is impossible to extend it with additional hardware, like sensors, actuators, and tools, without coding.
 This design tries to achieve the following:

 * Consistent naming of classes with the wording used in control theory (should simplify starting for new users);
 * Logical implementation of relations between robots, sensors, actuators and finally controllers (should simplify starting for new users);
-* Easy extension of a robot with additional hardware (no need for compilation).
+* Easy extension of a robot with additional hardware (no need for coding/compilation).

 ## Motivation

-The `RobotHW` class in ROS1 is the basic structure for representing any hardware, robots, sensors, and actuators.
+The `RobotHW` class in ROS1 is the basic structure for representing any hardware, i.e. robots, sensors, and actuators.
 From the control theory perspective, a robot is an assembly with one or more sensors and actuators.
 Therefore we should strive such a design, primarily because it provides a few pleasing side effects:

 * Simple extension with additional hardware (e.g., extending an industrial robot with an additional sensor on the TCP );
 * Dynamic extension of a robot with other equipment (e.g., tool changers);
-* Reuse of hardware definitions and interfaces without a need for coding and compiling of robot hardware.
+* Reuse of hardware definitions and interfaces without a need for coding and compiling of the hardware interfaces.

 ## Nomenclature

+### Logical Components

-### Robot Hardware
+#### Robot

-A robot is logically represented with the `RobotHardware` class.
+A robot is logically represented with the `Robot` class.
-This structure has at least one sensor and one actuator, but it generally represents any composition of `RobotHardware`, `SensorHardware`, and `ActuatorHardware` structures.
+This structure has at least two sub-components, i.e., sensors or actuators.
+It generally represents any composition of `Robot`, `Sensor`, or `Actuator` structures.
-Specific implementation takes care to read/write data to physical hardware properly.
+Specific implementation in `*Hardware`-classes take care to read/write data to physical hardware/devices.
-A specific implementation of the `RobotHardware` decides if the data are received/sent at once (e.g., industrial robot).
-Its sensors and actuators can read/write from/to physical hardware (e.g., a sensor attached to a robot's TCP).

-### Sensor Hardware
+#### Sensor

-A sensor in a robotic system is represented with the `SensorHardware` class.
+A sensor in a robotic system is represented with the `Sensor` class.
 Only data reading is possible from this type of hardware.
-Therefore no resource conflict is possible, and it will not be checked.
+Therefore, no resource conflict is possible, and this is not checked.

-### Actuator Hardware
+#### Actuator Hardware

-An actuator in a robotic system is represented with the `ActuatorHardware` class.
+An actuator in a robotic system is represented with the `Actuator` class.
-Only data writing is possible for this type of hardware.
+Data writing and reading are possible for this type of hardware.
+A capability of an actuator to know its state has to be stated explicitly with a flag.
-Resource conflict should be strictly checked, managed, and protected (e.g., by a key provided by a specific controller).
+Resource conflict should be strictly checked, managed, and protected (e.g., by a key or hash provided by a specific controller).
+The `Actuator` and `Robot` classes' main difference is that the `Actuator` class represents compact devices with,  usually, only one degree of freedom.
+An example of an actuator would be a robot joint or TCP tool which can rotate.

+### Hardware components

+#### Robot Hardware

+`RobotHardware` class is per-hardware specific class.
+This means that one can have a specific class for specific communication protocol on the logical level (e.g., KUKA RSI).
+This class is to be used when data are received and sent to a robot's internal controller in one message.
+This is usual for industrial robots.
+If communication to robot's joints uses separate logical communication channels, `SensorHardware` or `ActuatorHardware` classes should be used.
+`RobotHardware` class, as well as all other `*Hardware` classes, implement the logic for initialization, starting, stoping, and halting the specific hardware.

+#### Sensor Hardware

+Logical communication to a physical sensor is implemented in `SensorHardware` class.
+Only data reading is possible for this type of hardware.

+#### Actuator Hardware

+`ActuatorHardware` class implements the logical communication protocol for specific hardware.
+Using this class one can write, and if enabled, read the data from a hardware device.

 ## Package and Class Structure